 - They are self adjusting (VW drum brakes need to be manually adjusted).

 - In wet weather, you will have great stopping power because they are "self cleaning" and shed themselves of excess water and dirt.
 Drum brakes do not.

-No master cylinder change is required.
+No master cylinder change is required (if your car has the newer universal master cyinder).
 If you are installing disc brakes on a single-circuit system, try it first before installing a dual-circuit master cylinder.
 The dual-circuit system IS better/safer in case of a system leak on the pressure side.
 You can always switch to a dual-circuit master cylinder later, but it's possible you won't need to.

 Consider adding stainless brake hoses while you are at it; these swell less for a firmer pedal and better feel.
 4-lug car owners should also consider changing rear brakes to the Type 3 units; scrounge the junkyard and get everything from the backing plate out.
 They bolt right on and are about twice as effective as your stock units, and retain your stock emergency brake.

 Dave wondered how difficult it would be to take the disc brakes from one car and install them on another with drum brakes.